UK PM candidate Leadsom's City credentials under scrutiny

 Some of Leadsom's supporters say the criticism from Stephens is uncalled for, even if there are questions about her career history.

-"I think most people are realistic to know when you write a CV, you don't write it so that people don't employ you ... you always make the most of it," said Anne Marie Morris, a Conservative lawmaker, who was part of the same intake as Leadsom at the 2010 election and is one of her supporters.
+"I think most people are realistic to know when you write a CV, you don't write it so that people don't employ you.
+We also know that when you write a CV a job title you have doesn't always reflect what you do ... you always make the most of it," said Anne Marie Morris, a Conservative lawmaker, who was part of the same intake as Leadsom at the 2010 election and is one of her supporters.